Porthallow

-Porthallow (Porthalow) is a small fishing village on the east coast of The Lizard peninsula to the south of the Helford River, in Cornwall, England.
+Porthallow (Porthalow, meaning cove of water lilies) is a small fishing village on the east coast of The Lizard peninsula to the south of the Helford River, in Cornwall, England.
 It lies in St Keverne parish, north of St Keverne village.
 One road runs through the village, and there is public house, the Five Pilchards, named for the pilchard fishery.
 Porthallow is at the midpoint of the South West Coast Path and is within the Cornwall Area of Outstanding Natural Beauty (AONB).

 Geology

 The geology of the Lizard is complex and of great interest to geologists.
 The peninsula can be divided into two areas, with an irregular boundary running between Polurrian Cove on the west (Mount's Bay) coast and Porthallow in the east.
 To the north is the Meneage and to the south the Lizard District, with the geology differing greatly between the two districts.
 The coast to the north of the village is designated as a Geological Conservation Review (GCR) site, and to the north and south is designated as a Site of Special Scientific Interest (SSSI).
 Some 270 Ma years ago when the Lizard rocks were thrust up, the Meneage Crush Zone and Meneage Breccia was formed and the rocks to the north are of thick beds of conglomerates, and a combination of clay slates, mixed with sandstones and grits containing veins of quartz.
 To the south the rocks are serpentine, gabbro and hornblende schist.